ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

       module LocalPrelude
-        ( module Data.Text       as T  -- the entire module will be available via the alias , module Data.Text.Lazy  as TL -- only the names specified below will be available via the alias )
+        ( module Data.Text       as T  -- the entire module will be available via the alias , module Data.Text.Lazy  as TL (Text, fromStrict) -- only the two names specified will be available )
       where
       import Data.Text